jamesellis411/PokemonGachaClicker/README.md

-# 🐉 Pokémon Clicker Simulator
+# 🎰 PokéGacha — The Pokémon Capsule Clicker

-A **Java + JavaFX desktop game** inspired by Pokémon — a clicker-style app where players earn coins, buy Pokémon, and build their collection.
+A **Java + JavaFX desktop game** inspired by Pokémon and the **gachapon capsule machines** of Japan.
+Players earn coins, spin for random Pokémon, and build their collection — capturing the excitement of opening a gachapon capsule with every click.

 This project demonstrates:
 - Object-Oriented Programming (OOP)